‘Horrific trauma patients’: WHO details harrowing scenes from Gaza

 Just 14 of Gaza’s 36 hospitals are partially functioning, WHO says, as Israel continues to bomb amid ceasefire talks.

-The World Health Organization (WHO) representative for the occupied Palestinian territory, who is currently in Gaza, has described harrowing scenes of what he has witnessed amid efforts to supply hospitals, many which have been decimated or fully destroyed by Israel’s genocidal war, with essential medical and humanitarian supplies,
+A World Health Organization (WHO) representative in Gaza has described harrowing scenes amid efforts to supply hospitals, many decimated or fully destroyed by Israel’s genocidal war, with essential medical and humanitarian supplies.

-“Currently in Gaza, everywhere I go, and I’ve been in Gaza City just a couple of days ago, and here in the south and everywhere, people live between anxiety and hope,” Rik Peeperkorn said on Wedneday, referring to the ongoing talks in Egypt to broker an end to the fighting.
+“When we were in Gaza City two days back to al-Ahli Hospital bringing in the most needed trauma supplies – IV fluids, saline, IV antibiotics, also some lab equipment and food for patients and staff etc – bombardments were all over the place where we were,” Rik Peeperkorn, WHO’s representative for the occupied Palestinian territory, told a media briefing on Wednesday.

 Recommended Storieslist of 3 items